 It’s as if RIOC, working with its partner Dewberry, picked a plan… And, then, set about building a rationale around it.

 About the helix bike ramp and how we got here…

 Safer access for bicyclists coming to Roosevelt Island rings positive, right out of the gate.
-Who’s against it?
+Who’s against that?

 Nobody, of course.

 But that’s not what we get here because the chosen plan decreases safety and introduces new risk.
 And as collateral damage, it also defaces public park space.
-In fact, it’s so bad, someone ought to pull back the covers and understand why the state’s all in.
+In fact, it’s so bad, someone ought to pull back the covers and understand why the state’s all in with grant financing.